Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-4-review/lecture-notes.md

 ## Factory Functions

 A factory function returns a new object with all of the properties set in the function.
-This allows us to create multiple ojects that have all of the same properties again and again.
+This allows us to create multiple objects that have all of the same properties again and again.

 ```js
 function makePolygon(length = 1, sides = 2){